Upwind summation by parts finite difference methods for large scale elastic wave simulations in 3D complex geometries: Numerical simulations in 3D

-To verify and assess the numerical accuracy of our upwind method, we choose the Layer Over Homogeneous Half-space (LOH1) \cite{Seismowine, Kristekova_etal2009, Kristekova_etal2006} benchmark problem, a Seismic wave Propagation and Imaging in Complex media (SPICE) validation code.
-The LOH1 benchmark has a planar free surface and an internal interface between a thin low velocity (soft) upper-layer and high velocity (hard) lower crust.
+To verify and assess the numerical accuracy of our upwind method, we choose the 3D seismological benchmark problem, Layer Over Homogeneous Half-space (LOH1) \cite{Seismowine, Kristekova_etal2009, Kristekova_etal2006} benchmark problem, a Seismic wave Propagation and Imaging in Complex media (SPICE) validation code.
+The LOH1 benchmark has a planar free surface and an internal interface between a thin low velocity (soft) upper-layer and high velocity (hard) lower crust, see Figure \ref{fig:loh1_setup}.
 The material properties for the soft upper-layer and hard lower-half-space are

 The wave-speeds have units $ m/s$ and the density $\rho$ has units $kg/m^3$.
 Note that $\rho$, $c_p$ and $c_s$ are discontinuous in the medium.
 The benchmark considers homogeneous initial conditions on the solution $\bm{Q}$ with the double-couple moment tensor point source